 - Riggers working with rope and sail

-Traveling with little ones?
 They have a special children’s museum for visitors under seven.
-Summer gets crowded, but it offers the whole New England coastal experience.
+Summer gets crowded, but no other museum combines authentic sailing experiences with maritime history this well.

 3. Plimoth Patuxet Museums, Plymouth, Massachusetts